iai-callgrind/iai-callgrind/docs/src/cli_and_env/basics.md

       --separate-targets[=<SEPARATE_TARGETS>]
           Separate iai-callgrind benchmark output files by target

           The default output path for files created by iai-callgrind and valgrind during the benchmark is

           `target/iai/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`.

           This can be problematic if you're running the benchmarks not only for a single target because you end up comparing the benchmark runs with the wrong targets.
 Setting this option changes the default output path to

-          `target/iai/$TARGET/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/
-              $BENCH_FUNCTION.$BENCH_ID`
+          `target/iai/$TARGET/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`

           Although not as comfortable and strict, you could achieve a separation by target also with baselines and a combination of `--save-baseline=$TARGET` and `--baseline=$TARGET` if you prefer having all files of a single $BENCH in the same directory.

           [env: IAI_CALLGRIND_SEPARATE_TARGETS=]
           [default: false]